renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## encryptedWarning

-By default, if there's an encrypted secret in the logs no warning will appear.
+By default, Renovate does _not_ warn you if it finds an encrypted secret in your config.
-By setting `encryptedWarning` text, Renovate will print the warning to the logs and will show it in the dependency dashboard.
+But if you set an `encryptedWarning` text, then Renovate will:

+- print the `encryptedWarning` text in the logs
+- show the `encryptedWarning` text on your Dependency Dashboard
+- raise a warning in every pull request description

 ## endpoint